- Written by Dr.Mehmet Demircioglu

 The same caution applies when comparing your own photos.
 If one photo is wet and one is dry, if one is under bathroom lighting and one is near a window, or if one is zoomed and one is full face, you are not comparing the same evidence.
 To compare galleries and your own updates, read hair transplant photos carefully with the same discipline.

-Then attach the full photo set.
-Put the full area photos first and the close-up last.
-Do not crop out the forehead, temples, or donor area if those areas are relevant.
-If the clinic asks for a video, keep it slow and steady.
-A rushed video with the phone moving too close to the scalp is usually less useful than still photos.
+Attach the full photo set before the close-up.
+Put the full area photos first, then the low hairline angle, then the close-up that made you worried.
+Do not crop out the forehead, temples, donor area, or swelling pattern if those areas are part of the question.
+If the clinic asks for a video, move slowly and keep the phone at a steady distance.

-Do not ask for a permanent verdict before the evidence can support it.
-Ask for the next right step.
-That may be simple tracking, a different photo angle, a wound check, or a later in person review.
-The wording matters because it keeps the conversation practical instead of turning every early shadow into a failure label.
+Ask what can be judged now and what should be watched.
+The answer may be tracking, a different photo angle, a wound check, or a later in person review.
+That kind of message keeps the discussion practical instead of turning every early shadow into a failure label.

 The practical takeaway